 Copywriting is a big responsibility.
 If it doesn’t scare you sometimes, then you probably haven’t truly grasped the magnitude of the client’s expectations.
 In summary, you are expected to use a magical combination of selected words to engage and compel your audience (who you have never met don’t forget) to take the action you desire.

 To do this, all you have is your flair for writing, charming wit, copy tools and of course your ever-changing personality.
 Speaking of personality, it is difficult to have just the one personality when you are constantly assuming characters to connect with different types of audiences.

 One moment, you are crafting adventure-tone copy for passionate travellers, the next you are writing an insurance case-study for a client’s customers.
+Or you might end up writing about incorporating a business for a business expert.
 Sometimes, you will find yourself creating aspirational content for luxury magazines.
 There is no way to keep up with these demands without developing a chameleon-esque personality.

 At some point, multiple personality situation sets in, but in a good way.
 Think of it as your defence mechanism for success.
 If you are a career copywriter, you might recognise the following personalities in your behaviour:

 The all-knowing sensei

 If you are a huge fan of martial arts movies, you will be familiar with this character.
 The all-knowing sensei is never-hurried.
 He or she takes their time imparting knowledge to the pupil, while guiding them along the path to their awaiting destiny.